ghiewa/gs1-cloud/README.md

 **VIEW GS1_Cloud_VIEW_GTINS.py**<br>
 Please note:<br>
 The VIEW API is experimental and at the moment only available for GS1 member organisations.
 Until now you can only view items upload under your account.
-Therefor many active gtins (from other sources)<br> give a 404 (not found) as result.
+Therefor many active gtins (from other sources) give a 404 (not found) as result.
 These are listed in the log file.

 1. Run the program in the shell program of your OS (..>python GS1_Cloud_CHECK_GTINS.py) or a Python IDE.